Canada Graduate Scholarships-Doctoral (CGS D) Program

 SSHRC Doctoral Awards

-To accept the award, email email@example.com of your decision by May 22, 2020.
+To accept the award, email email@example.com of your decision within three weeks of your award notification.
 To arrange for payment of a SSHRC doctoral award, the Request for First Instalment and Reinstatement of Award Paid by Canadian Institution must be completed, signed by your graduate unit, and submitted to firstname.lastname@example.org, copying the SGS Federal Awards Officer at email@example.com, starting six weeks in advance of the start date of the award.
 Funds can only be issued once SSHRC has processed the form and transferred funds to the University which usually takes six weeks.

 Please note, the signature in Part 4 from an “SLO or equivalent official in the faculty of graduate studies or its equivalent” should be the graduate coordinator/director/administrator from your graduate unit/department.
 If you have requested and received approval from SSHRC for a change in start date, please also forward a copy of SSHRC’s approval to firstname.lastname@example.org.

 Progress Reports (to initiate the subsequent year(s) of funding)

 According to the reporting requirements as outlined in the Tri-Agency Research Training Award Holder’s Guide, NSERC and SSHRC doctoral award holders with multi-year awards must renew their award annually by completing the Annual Progress Report for NSERC/SSHRC Award Holders form on the online SGS Forms Tool system.
 The granting agencies may cancel any award if the award holder fails to demonstrate satisfactory progress.
-The completed form is due to your graduate administrator at least one month before the annual start date of your award; i.e., August for September starts, April for May starts, and December for January starts.
+The completed form is due to your graduate administrator at least one month before the annual start date of your award (see table below).